ricoaprillananda/NewTicTacToe/README.md

 - CSS: For styling, including responsive design and animations.
 - JavaScript: For game logic, sound effects, and animations.

+---

 ## Future Features

 - Multiplayer Mode: Online play against friends or random opponents.

+---

-## License
+## MIT License

--This project is open-source and available under the MIT License(LICENSE).
+This project is open-source and available under the MIT License(LICENSE).